gwang0136/basketball/DEVELOPMENT.md

   - Came up with new basketball game project proposal.
   - Successfully installed and began working with box2d.
   - Began fiddling with creating a game environment as well as developing models for the ball and hoop.
+  - Successfully implemented a progressive shooting mechanic as well as a reloading mechanic.